More than half of Germans believe democracy in danger — survey | DW | 12.09.2019

 Fifty-three percent of respondents agreed with the statement that democracy is in danger, with concerns building around the rise of right-wing extremism in Germany.

-The far-right party Alternative for Germany (AfD) was the political group that most feared for the state of democracy, with 79% of supporters surveyed responding that they believe democracy is in danger.
+The far-right party Alternative for Germany (AfD) was the political group in which people most feared for the state of democracy, with 79% of supporters surveyed responding that they believe democracy is in danger.

 The party made major gains in the eastern German states of Saxony and Brandenburg in state elections last week and are the largest opposition party in the German parliament.
 They are often critical of the media, which they believe portray the group unfairly.